AndresFPineros/docker-psl-rampup/study_plans/learning_docker.md

 https://docs.docker.com/storage/
 for a general overview on docker storage.

 go deeper on volumes : https://docs.docker.com/storage/volumes/
 go deeper on bind mounts: https://docs.docker.com/storage/bind-mounts/ it is recommended to follow the examples on both pages.

 *Questions you should figure out:*
-- what us a volmue? what is a bind mount?
+- what is a volmue? what is a bind mount?
 - what are the differences between a volume and a mount bind?
 - what are some advantages and good use cases for docker volumes and bind mounts?
 - how to create a volume and a bind mount?